-Over the next week, with the help of our partners at e-Literate, we plan to publish new data looking at closed institutions in the U.S. - both as a general topic based on sector and more specifically on the tie to LMS vendors.
+Over the next week, we plan to publish new data looking at closed institutions in the U.S. – both as a general topic based on sector and more specifically on the tie to LMS vendors.

 The issue is that, for market share, there is a numerator and a denominator.
 Numerator changes (such as new implementations) have been covered much more than denominator changes (such as school closures).
 With the turmoil in the for-profit sector as well as the ongoing closures of small private colleges, we need to focus on both.